byeongmin382/cv/README.md

 # CV Repository

-This repository contains LaTeX CV templates in both English (`eng/`) and Korean (`kor/`) versions.
+This repository contains my CV in both English (`eng/`) and Korean (`kor/`) versions.
 To compile the PDFs, use `xelatex filename.tex` in the respective directories, as the templates require XeLaTeX for proper font rendering and Korean text support.

 ## Required Packages